telerik/fiddler-everywhere-docs/support.md

 #### What is the Fair Usage Policy?

-Most of our product licenses include unlimited access to the support service.
+Our product subscription include unlimited access to the support service.
 In order to keep providing our industry-leading level of support, we have instituted a fair usage policy for our support services:

 A support manager will review customer activities that exceed at least ten times the average amount of support requests to determine if such activities are deemed to be excessive.

-#### How to create a support ticket?
+#### How to contact support?

-A support ticket can be created by sending an email to support@getfiddler.com
+A support case can be created by sending an email to support@getfiddler.com

 #### How can I submit feature requests?